It's important for anyone who has a head injury to be evaluated by a doctor, even if emergency care isn't required.

 What you can do

-- List any symptoms you or your child have been experiencing, and for how long.
+- List any symptoms you or your child have been experiencing and the length of time you or your child have been experiencing them.

 - Write down key medical information, including other medical problems for which you or your child are being treated and any history of previous head injuries.
 Also write down the names of any medications, vitamins, supplements or other natural remedies you or your child are taking.

-- Take a family member or friend along, if you are the one with the head injury.
+- Take a family member or friend along.
 Sometimes it can be difficult to soak up all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Write down questions to ask your doctor.